jsonnet-libs/jsonnet-training-course/_gen/lesson1.md

 ---

-A common pattern are libraries that use the `_config` and `_images` keys.
+A common pattern involves libraries that use the `_config` and `_images` keys.
 This supposedly attempts to differentiate between 'public' and 'private' APIs on libraries.
 However the underscore prefix has no real meaning in jsonnet, at best it is a convention with implied meaning.

 Applying the convention to above library would make it look like this: